jmvilla12/digital-business-card/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-You can clone this repository.
+If you want to see the complete project with the complete UX/UI experience, you can clone this repository.
 Then in the project directory, you can run:

 ### `npm start`